Here are 5 Texas Hill Country Weekend Road Trip Ideas + things to do in each destination and where to stay!

 Stroll Along Smithville Main Street: Smithville has a small main street, also known as “Old Smithville,” with many of the buildings originally dating back to the late 1800s!

-Smithville General Store: There are several restaurants and shops along the main street, but I especially like the Smithville General Store!
+Smithville General Store: There are several restaurants and shops along the main street, but I especially like the Smithville General Store

 World’s Largest Gingerbread Man: You read that right, Smithville is home to the world’s largest gingerbread man!
 It was 20-feet-tall and now has a permanent monument in its place right off Smithville Mainstreet.